-Seckford Care, formerly Seckford Almshouses have a long tradition of providing accommodation, care and support to older people since the 16th century.
+Seckford Care, formerly Seckford Almshouses, has a long tradition of providing accommodation, care and support to older people since the 16th Century.

-In 1977 the residential home, Jubilee House was added and in 2005 the Seckford Almshouse were beautifully converted into 30 self-contained flats.
+In 1977, the residential home, Jubilee House, was added and, in 2005, the Seckford Almshouse was beautifully converted into 30 self-contained apartments.